 - Databases and file servers

-Each data asset should be classified based on sensitivity and business value.
+Classify each asset by sensitivity and business value.

 - Vendor names and services